Chat with us, powered by LiveChat

 There are 20 different muscles between the elbow and the wrist.
 Isolated forearm workouts help engage the smaller muscle as well.

-We can divide them between two; Anterior (front) and Posterior (back).
+We can divide them between two: Anterior (front) and Posterior (back).

 forearm-muscles-workout